Magistrates and juries

-- Magistrates come from a wide range of careers not just a legal background.
+- They come from a wide range of careers bringing a variety of experience;

-- The cost of the process is less expensive.
+- The cost of the process is less expensive (lay magistrates are unpaid).

 New lay magistrates must achieve three basics competencies: